Set and achieve your biggest goals with coaching

 5. Resources

-And finally, if you’ve followed all the advice but still can’t seem to reach your goals, take stock of your resources.
-Unfortunately, not everyone has access to the necessary resources to get where they want to go.
 If you want to be a professional singer, for example, it helps if you have parents who have connections in the music industry and can afford to pay for your voice lessons from a young age.
-A child without access to those resources is less likely to achieve their pro singing dreams (though it can still happen!).
+A child without access to those resources is less likely to achieve their pro-singing dreams, though it can still happen!

-So if you’ve been slogging through the process of achieving a goal for a long time and haven’t gotten to it or made progress, take a step back.
-Look at what you’ve tried in the past and review the five items mentioned above.
-If you’re missing one of them, figure out if there are ways you can work around that.
+So if you've been slogging through the process of achieving a goal for a long time and haven't gotten to it or made progress, take a step back.
+Look at what you've tried in the past and review the 5 items mentioned above.
+If you're missing one of them, figure out if there are ways you can work around that.
 If not, consider adjusting your goal.

-1. Define your desired result.
+1. Define your desired result

+For instance, you might know that you want to grow more in your career as a business professional.
+That is vague and could lead you down all sorts of paths.
 Remember the different types of goals we went over earlier?
 Decide which one you want this to be.
 If your goal is to simply enjoy the process or learn something new (regardless of outcome), set a process or learning goal.
-If your goal is to win or improve over your previous performances, set a performance goal.
+If your goal is to improve your previous performances, set a performance goal.
 If your goal is a specific end result, set an outcome goal.

-• Outcome goal: “Get my MBA.”
+• Outcome goal: Get my Master's degree.

-• Learning goal: “Learn as much as I can about supply chain management.”
+• Learning goal: Learn as much as I can about supply chain management.

-• Performance goal: “Improve my department’s employee performance over last year’s employee performance.”
+• Performance goal: Improve my department's employee performance over last year's employee performance.

-2. Identify your “why.”
+2. Identify your why

-So before you dive into the details of how you’ll accomplish what you want, ask yourself this: “Why?”
+So before you dive into the details of how you'll accomplish what you want, ask yourself this: ‘Why?’

 • Why do you feel the need to achieve this goal?